 Lawmakers Cite Recent Incidents in New Jersey as Need for Harsher Penalties

-An Assembly panel on Monday approved legislation sponsored by Assembly Democrats Paul Moriarty, Bob Andrzejczak, Vince Mazzeo, Gabriela Mosquera and Annette Quijano to crack down on the dangerous trend known as “swatting” after a string of recent hoax incidents in New Jersey drew large-scale law enforcement responses.
+Legislation sponsored by Assembly Democrats Paul Moriarty, Bob Andrzejczak, Vince Mazzeo, Gabriela Mosquera and Annette Quijano to crack down on the dangerous trend known as “swatting” received final legislative approval from the Senate on Monday and now heads to the governor’s desk.

 The FBI describes “swatting” as making a hoax call to 9-1-1 to draw a response from law enforcement, usually a SWAT team.
 The individuals who engage in this activity, many of whom are teens and twenty-somethings with ties to the online gaming community, use technology to make it appear that the emergency call is coming from the victim’s phone.
 The FBI notes that sometimes swatting is done for revenge, sometimes as a prank, but either way, it is a serious crime that has potentially dangerous consequences.

 The legislation was prompted by a string of recent hoax incidents in New Jersey that have drawn large-scale law enforcement responses.

 “To say swatting is troublesome is a severe understatement,” said Moriarty (D-Camden/Gloucester).
 “We’re talking about elaborate hoaxes that have drawn teams of specially trained officers, sometimes resulting in the closure of whole city blocks or roads, and occasionally even causing serious harm, like heart attacks, to the unsuspecting and innocent people who have these teams show up at their door.
 It’s time to send a message that this is not going to be treated lightly.”